gregpalmr/alluxio-ray-fsspec-example/README.md

 ### Step 6.
 Launch the docker containers with Docker Compose

-In this simple non-prod deployment, we will be using the Docker Compose utility to launch Alluxio Enterprise 3.x with the newly built Alluxio Docker image.
-Later, if you intend to launch the Alluxio Enterprise Docker image on a Kubernetes cluster, then you would follow the instructions provided Alluxio here:
+In this simple non-prod deployment, we will be using the Docker Compose utility to launch Alluxio with the newly built Alluxio Docker image.
+Later, if you intend to launch the Alluxio Docker image on a Kubernetes cluster, then you would follow the instructions provided Alluxio here:

     https://docs.alluxio.io/ee-ai/user/stable/en/kubernetes/Install-Alluxio-On-Kubernetes.html